Mobile-Artificial-Intelligence/maid/README.md

 Android version tested on a Oneplus 10 Pro 11gb phone.
 Also tested on Fedora Linux, Windows 11.
 Tested with calypso 3b, orcamini 3b, llama 2 7B-Chat, llama 7B and many more.

-## Disclaimer
-Please note that the llama.cpp models are owned and officially distributed by Meta.
-This app only serves as an environment for the model's capabilities and functionality.
-The developers of this app do not provide the LLaMA models and are not responsible for any issues related to their usage.